-There has been a substantial decline in Pancreas After Kidney (PAK) transplants for more than a decade.
-PAK transplants have dropped steadily each year, with a 55% decrease from 2004 to 2011, even while 2-year pancreas graft survival increased for PAKs from 69% to 81% for the same time period.1 PAK transplantation has historically been associated with inferior pancreas allograft survival compared with Simultaneous Pancreas and Kidney (SPK) transplantation.
-The Pancreas Committee sought to compare PAK transplants with SPK candidates and kidney alone recipients waiting for a pancreas to examine what characteristics resulted in improved outcomes for PAK recipients and to address an influential previous study that demonstrated poor outcomes for PAK recipients.
+There has been a substantial decline in pancreas after kidney (PAK) transplants for more than a decade.
+PAK transplants have dropped steadily each year, with a 55% decrease from 2004 to 2011, even while 2-year pancreas graft survival increased for PAKs from 69% to 81% for the same time period.
+PAK transplantation has historically been associated with inferior pancreas allograft survival compared with simultaneous pancreas and kidney (SPK) transplantation.
+The OPTN/UNOS Pancreas Transplantation Committee (the Committee) sought to compare PAK transplants with SPK candidates and kidney alone recipients waiting for a pancreas to examine what characteristics resulted in improved outcomes for PAK recipients and to address an influential previous study that demonstrated poor outcomes for PAK recipients.